 Along the way she mastered the art of dragon boat racing, competing in Dragon Boat World Championships.
 Sam is an all-around sportswoman, a keen squash player and fan of running, hiking, horse riding and mountain biking.
 It was while in Asia that she took up running a bit more seriously, starting with more than a dozen half-marathons, and then completing the Singapore Marathon, sprint triathlons, adventure races and ultramarathons such as the Hong Kong Oxfam Trailwalker, the Gobi March, Vibram HK 100, and Mongolia Sunrise to Sunset.

 Sam volunteered in the Gobi March 2005 when it was held in the Turpan Basin in the Xinjiang Autonomous Region of far western China.
-Despite it being the hottest event on record, she fell in love with the spirit of RacingThePlanet and soon came on board as a staff member.
-Sam has been to a total of seventeen RacingThePlanet / 4 Deserts events, in a management capacity.
+Despite it being the hottest event on record, she fell in love with the spirit of the 4 Deserts and soon came on board as a staff member.
+Sam has been to more than thirty 4 Deserts races in a management capacity.